Bouli

-Bouli is an animated television series originally produced in France between 1989 until 1991.
+Bouli is an animated television series originally produced in France from 1989 until 1991.

 Synopsis

 The Moon magically brings Bouli the snowman and his snowman friends to life and keeps them from melting.

 All the snowmen live in a picturesque village hidden in the woods.
 Bouli's main goal in life is to be good to others, to help them, to smile and to involve them in a variety of activities and adventures, including sea voyages, skiing, ice skating, cooking, playing music, etc.

-Bouli as well as all his friends are lovable and easily identifiable characters for children: the Sailor, the Footballer, the Tennis Player, the Trader, the Cook, the Punk, the Lifeguard, the Grandfather and Bouli's two closest friends: Bouli girl whom he loves, and a big bear who sleeps, snores and eats cakes.
+Bouli as well as all his friends are lovable and easily identifiable characters for children: the sailor, the footballer, the tennis player, the ice cream vendor, the cook, the punk, the lifeguard, the grandfather, and Bouli's two closest friends: Bouli girl whom he loves, and a big bear who sleeps, snores and eats cakes.

 Distribution

 TV

 The series originally aired in France between 1989 and 1990.